zdravkov/kendo-docs/api/wrappers/php/Kendo/Dataviz/UI/MapLayer.md

 ## Methods

 ### attribution
 The attribution for the layer.
+Accepts valid HTML.

 #### Returns
 `\Kendo\Dataviz\UI\MapLayer`